cliffparnitzky/vis.js/README.md

 Installation
 ------------

-The extension can be installed using the Contao extension manager in the Contao backend.
+The extension is not published in contao extension repository.

-Or install it via [composer](https://packagist.org/packages/cliffparnitzky/vis.js).
+Install it manually or via composer: [cliffparnitzky/vis.js](https://packagist.org/packages/cliffparnitzky/vis.js).

 If you prefer to install it manually, download the latest release here: https://github.com/cliffparnitzky/vis.js/releases